-The opening of the newly restored and renovated Hotel Lou Calen this year is the most exciting thing to happen in Cotignac since the famous singer Joe Dassin had his lavish wedding reception there in the early 1970s.
-Stay tuned to Provence Living on facebook or Instagram for ongoing news and events.
-Sign up for information about the opening of this landmark by sending me an email here.
-You can also check out Lou Calen here.
+The opening of the newly restored and renovated Hotel Lou Calen this year is the most exciting thing to happen to Cotignac since the famous singer Joe Dassin had his lavish wedding reception there in the early 1970s.
+This year the partial opening of this resort and its fine restaurant has already created a buzz.
+Read on for details on how I enjoyed the food and ambiance at this special destination.

 Le Jardin Secret